jandrana/philosophers/pthread.md

 **ERROR:** `sem_open()` returns `SEM_FAILED`, with `errno` set to indicate the error.

 ##### Error Codes:
- - EACCES:
- - EEXIST:
- - EINVAL:
- - EMFILE:
+ - EACCES: The semaphore exists, but the caller does not have permission to open it.
+ - EEXIST: Both O_CREAT and O_EXCL were specified in `oflag`, but a semaphore with this `name` already exists.
+ - EINVAL(1): value was greater than `SEM_VALUE_MAX`
+ - EINVAL(2): `name` consists of just "/", followed by no other characters.
+ - EMFILE: The per-process limit on the number of open file descriptors has been reached.
- - ENAMETOOLONG:
+ - ENAMETOOLONG: `name` was too long
- - ENFILE:
- - ENOENT:
+ - ENFILE: The system-wide limit on the total number of open files has been reached.
+ - ENOENT: The `O_CREAT` flag was not specified in `oflag` and no semaphore with this `name` exists;
+ or, `O_CREAT` was specified, but `name` wasn't well formed.
- - ENOMEM:
+ - ENOMEM: Out of memory

 ### 2. **sem_close()** -- close a named semaphore